Afzalshaikh78/Blog-app/README.md

 # Blog-app
-A simple blog app using React and typeScript
+A simple blog CRUD app using React and typeScript which lets users add and update a blog